 3.1 RIPA legislates for the use by local authorities of covert methods of surveillance and information gathering to assist the detection and prevention of crime in relation to an authorities core functions.
 Evidence obtained by any covert surveillance could be subject to challenges under Article 8 of the European Convention on Human Rights (ECHR) - the right to respect for private and family life.
-However, properly authorised covert surveillance under RIPA makes lawful what might otherwise be a breach of Article 8 of the ECHR and protects the Council from any civil liability.
-A public authorities "core functions" are the specific public functions it undertakes when providing services, in contrast to the "ordinary functions" which are those undertaken by all authorities (e.g. employment issues, contractual arrangements etc).
+However, properly authorised covert surveillance under RIPA makes lawful what might otherwise be a breach of Article 8 of the ECHR and protects the

+Council from any civil liability.
+A public authorities "core functions" are the specific public functions it undertakes when providing services, in contrast to the "ordinary functions" which are those undertaken by all authorities (e.g. employment issues, contractual arrangements etc.).
 Therefore a public authority may only engage in the use of RIPA when in performance of its "core functions".

-3.2 Using RIPA, but only for the purpose of investigating crime and disorder, the Council is able to:

-- Carry out covert directed surveillance;

-- Use covert human intelligence sources;

-- Acquire data relating to communications (e.g. telephone subscriber information).

-3.3 'Covert' in this context means carried out in a manner calculated to ensure that those subject to the surveillance are unaware that it is or may be taking place.
-It usually involves personal observation, the use of CCTV, or accessing communications data such as mobile phone number subscriber or website details (see paragraph 2.6 below).
-However, even using these powers, the Council cannot carry out intrusive surveillance, such as putting a hidden camera in a suspect's home to observe them, or listening to or obtaining the contents of telephone call or emails; such intrusive surveillance can only be carried out by the Police and government security services.

-3.4 Further, even where the covert investigations are for the purpose of preventing crime and disorder, the Council must also show that the surveillance is necessary and proportionate and can be balanced against an individual's right to their private and family life.

-3.5 Covert Human Intelligence Sources (CHIS) are individuals who by the nature of the situation they are in are able to provide information in a covert manner to aid an investigation.
-The use of CHIS is very tightly controlled under RIPA and historically the Council has not made use of this aspect of RIPA.

-3.6 It should also be noted that in respect of communications data, no information regarding the actual content of the communication can be obtained by a local authority.
-The information obtained is information regarding who pays the bill for a phone, website or where an item of post originated etc. This type of information is most often obtained as part of a Trading Standards investigation where, for example, they are trying to identify and/or locate a trader in counterfeit goods operating from a website, or rogue trader who has billed (often a vulnerable) person for work and where the only point of contact is via a mobile phone number.

-3.7 In respect of the use of the powers under RIPA the Council has had in place a Corporate Policy and Procedure to ensure their proper use.
-Local Authorities require judicial approval from a Court for the use of covert directed surveillance, covert human intelligence sources (CHIS) and access to communications data (i.e. billing and subscriber information), and the use of RIPA to authorising directed surveillance is now limited to cases where the offence under investigation carries the possibility of minimum custodial sentence of 6 months or more being passed on conviction.
-When access to communications is sought or for test purchasing exercises (investigations into underage sales of alcohol and tobacco), this restriction does not apply.
+- 3.2 Using RIPA, but only for the purpose of investigating crime and disorder, the Council is able to: - · Carry out covert directed surveillance; - Use covert human intelligence sources; and/or - Acquire data relating to communications (e.g. telephone subscriber information). - 3.3 'Covert' in this context means carried out in a manner calculated to ensure that those subject to the surveillance are unaware that it is or may be taking place.
+It usually involves personal observation, the use of CCTV, or accessing communications data such as mobile phone number subscriber or website details.
+However, even using these powers, the Council cannot carry out intrusive surveillance, such as putting a hidden camera in a suspect's home to observe them, or listening to or obtaining the contents of telephone call or emails; such intrusive surveillance can only be carried out by the Police and government security services. - 3.4 Further, even where the covert investigations are for the purpose of preventing crime and disorder, the Council must also show that the surveillance is necessary and proportionate and can be balanced against an individual's right to their private and family life. - 3.5 Covert Human Intelligence Sources (CHIS) are individuals who by the nature of the situation they are in are able to provide information in a covert manner to aid an investigation.
+The use of CHIS is very tightly controlled under RIPA and historically the Council has not made use of this aspect of RIPA. - 3.6 It should also be noted that in respect of communications data, no information regarding the actual content of the communication can be obtained by a local authority.
+The information obtained is information regarding who pays the bill for a phone, website or where an item of post originated etc. This type of information is most often obtained as part of a Trading Standards investigation where, for example, they are trying to identify and/or locate a trader in counterfeit goods operating from a website, or rogue trader who has billed (often a vulnerable) person for work and where the only point of contact is via a mobile phone number. - 3.7 Local Authorities require judicial approval from a Court for the use of covert directed surveillance, CHIS and access to communications data (i.e. billing and subscriber information).
+The use of RIPA to authorising directed surveillance is generally limited to cases where the offence under investigation carries the possibility of minimum custodial sentence of 6 months or more being passed on conviction.